xmranon/primo/README.md

 the user does not supply payment, or allow, in which case the website owner may choose to display ads only if payment was not made.
 This means people are now able to use a website without exposing themselves to malware.

-- primo-firefox is a Firefox plugin which oversees connections and automatically detect which websites require payment.
+- primo-firefox is a Firefox plugin which oversees connections and automatically detects which websites require payment.
 It will work with primo-control-center to mine up to a user selected threshold and pay the website.
 This plugin is written with WebExtensions so should be straightforward to port to Chrome.